About

-Their pieces begin as digital designs before being brought to life by hand using traditional workmen’s tools.
+The Schinkel's work begins with their vision, which is brought to life by hand using workmen’s tools.
 Merging elements from automotive, aviation, and woodworking fabrication—an approach inspired by Detroit’s maker spirit—they blend time-honored, hands-on techniques with modern technology.
-This innovative fusion gives rise to the "Metallaverse": a trio of interconnected works named Metalagram, Metalamirror, and Metalamix.
-Each name, a creative portmanteau, reflects the artist’s unique process.
-Their immersive, multi-sensory artworks interact dynamically with light and the surrounding environment.
+The Schinkels’ process fuses message with medium, culminating in the creation of the Metallaverse: a suite of innovative techniques including Metalagram, Metalamirror, and Metalamix.
+These portmanteaus describe new forms of metal and mirror-based artmaking, where process and material serve as vessels for conveying layered narratives and deeply personal journeys.These immersive, multi-sensory artworks interact dynamically with light and the surrounding environment.

 At the crossroads of traditional craftsmanship and modern technology, we explore how art can uncover hidden potential and interwoven layers of connection.
 As a mother-and-son artist duo working in a figurative/abstract hybrid style, we create immersive environments using innovative techniques that challenge conventional perspectives and deepen understanding.